guilala/srcerer/README.md

 - lightweight

 Use Srcerer if you can:
-- afford to be unconventional about front- end development.
+- afford to be unconventional about cross platform front- end development.
 - aggree HTML is not meant to be written manually.
 - contribute with functionality and improvements.

+## Apps
+Srcerer builds applications, and automatically creates nginx files for Nginx to host them.

 ## Blobs
-Srcerer builds blobs from source directories.
-Blobs are minimized files that can contain a model, view, controller, css, and / or svg graphics.
-The svg format can deliver multiple vector, and pixel graphics.
+Srcerer builds each application by compiling 'blobs' from source directories.
+Blobs are minimized bytary files that can contain a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg objects.
+None of them required.
+The svg format delivers multiple vector, and / or pixel based graphics.

+## IO's
+Srcerer hosts interactivity by using [Express](https://expressjs.com)'s req, res, next api for blobs to send and receive interactive data in JSON format.

 ## Dependencies
 - nodeJs >= 4.0.0